S.African Report On Zuma-era Graft To Be Released Tuesday - UrduPoint

 President Cyril Ramaphosa on Tuesday "will formally receive the first part of the report of the judicial inquiry into allegations of state capture, corruption and fraud," a minister in the presidency, Mondli Gungubele told reporters.

-The report will be released to the public either the same day or sometime during the week, he said.
+The report will be released to the public either the same day or on Wednesday, he said.

 The remaining two instalments will be handed over in February.